aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateExample/README.md

       exception-override-class-name: software.amazon.jdbc.util.HikariCPSQLException
       max-lifetime: 1260000
 ```
-   Since Spring 2+ uses Hikari to manage datasources, to configure the driver we would need to specify the `data-source-properties` under `hikari`.
+   Since Spring Boot 3+ uses Hikari to manage datasources, to configure the driver we would need to specify the `data-source-properties` under `hikari`.
    Whenever Hikari is used, we also need to ensure failover exceptions are handled correctly so connections will not be discarded from the pool after failover has occurred.
 This can be done by overriding the exception handling class.
 For more information on this, please see [the documentation on HikariCP](../../docs/using-the-jdbc-driver/using-plugins/UsingTheFailoverPlugin.md#hikaricp).

    This example contains some very simple configurations for the IAM Authentication plugin, if you are interested in other configurations related to failover, please visit [the documentation for failover parameters](../../docs/using-the-jdbc-driver/using-plugins/UsingTheFailoverPlugin.md#failover-parameters)